umanlp/mope/README.md

 python eval.py predfile.txt
 ```

-(Please note that the results for this model are not identical to the paper.
+(Please note that the results for the models are slightly different from the ones
-Instead, we decided to publish models with a slightly higher precision, at the
+in the paper, as we decided to publish models with a slightly higher precision,
-cost of recall.
-F1 for both are nearly the same, with 72.5% F1 (paper, test-en)
+at the cost of recall.
+F1 for both are nearly the same, with 72.5% F1 on the English
-and 72.7% F1 (the models uploaded here).
+test set (paper) and 72.7% F1 (the models uploaded here).